ArtiPedia/blog-v3/_posts/2017-06-20-jekyll-redirect.md

 ## Why Jekyll redirection?

 Initially, I had redirected old posts using a different(and harder) method.
 I had it in place for a long time.
 After some months, I thought those redirects are not necessary anymore and removed all them.
 I was so wrong!
-Keep the redirects in place forever!!
+I should have kept jekyll redirects forever!!

-Users have a very low tolerance for 404 errors.
+Visitors have a very low tolerance for 404 errors.
 And if they see two or more of them in a row then they may not return to your website.
-The errors ruin the credibility of a website unless you have a cool [404 error page](/404/){: target="_blank"} like I do.
+The errors ruin the credibility of a website unless you have a cool [404 error page](/404.html){: target="_blank"} like I do.
 Just kidding, nothing but a 301 redirection can save the reputation.

 404 errors will have a negative effect on SEO as well.
 I have seen my page rank getting a nose dive after too many 404 errors.
 {: .r}

 ## How to redirect Jekyll URLs?
 There are many ways to achieve this.
 One is through **.htacess** if your hosting supports Apache.
-For static hosting like Github Pages, the **jekyll-redirect-from** plugin comes in handy.
+If it is a static hosting like Github Pages, the **jekyll-redirect-from** plugin comes in handy.

 Let's assume that the hosting serves only static files.

 ### Declare jekyll-redirect-from gem in config file.
-In the **_config.yml** file - similar to ``jekyll-paginate`` gem - mention ``jekyll-redirect-from`` plugin as well.
+In the **_config.yml** file similar to ``jekyll-paginate`` gem,  mention ``jekyll-redirect-from`` plugin as well.

 {% highlight html %}
-gems: [jekyll-paginate, jekyll-redirect-from]
+gems:
+    - jekyll-paginate
+    - jekyll-redirect-from
 {% endhighlight %}

-I'm hoping that you are using pagination as well.

 If you are rendering the Jekyll site locally then make sure you install the plugin using ``gem install jekyll-redirect-from`` command.
 {: .y}